cliosight/Docs/README.md

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions such as data upload, viewing, and editing.
 An example of this control is restricting access to forms and reports based on the geographic location of users.
 Executing CRUD SQL queries on the database tables directly can also be restricted.
 Furthermore, administrators can designate users with the ability to create and execute triggers and workflows.
 This functionality proves especially useful in CRM operations like geographically targeted online marketing campaigns.
-Similar restrictions apply to files stored within the account.
+Similar restrictions apply to files stored within an account.

 ## Leveraging Automation and AI Components <a name="ai"></a>